Pe789/immo-eliza-deployment/README.md

 # Detail

 ## predict.py in api-folder (excercise only)
 to predict the value from a house, based on a trained CB-model.

-Input taken from input.json,
-Output place in output.json.
+Input taken from input.json, Output placed in output.json.

+To test, the first code block from test.ipynb can be run:

+        from api.predict import make_prediction
+        make_prediction('input.json', 'output.json')

 ## app.py in api-folder
 API to predict the value from a house, based on a trained CB-model.